WebAssembly/stack-switching/proposals/tasks/Explainer.md

 ## Frequently Asked Questions

+### Why are we using 'lexical scoping' rather than 'dynamic scoping'
+A key property of this design is that, in order for a WebAssembly program to switch fibers, the target of the switch is explicitly identified.
+This so-called lexical scoping approach is in contract with a dynamic approach&mdash;commonly used for exception handling&mdash;where the engine is expected to search the current evaluation context to decide where to suspend to (say).

+#### Implementation
+In a lexically-scoped design, the engine is explicitly told by the program where to transfer control to.
+Thus, the only additional obligation the engine has to implement, besides the actual transfer of control, is validation that the target is _valid_ from the current control point.

+In a dynamically-scoped design, the engine has to search for the transfer target.
+This search is typically not a simple search to specify and/or implement since the _criteria_ for a successful search depends on the language, both current and future.

+By requiring the program to determine the target, the computation of this target becomes a burden for the toolchain rather than for the WebAssembly engine implementor.

+#### Symmetric coroutining (and its cousin: task chaining)
+With symmetric coroutines you can have a (often binary) collection of coroutines that directly yield to each other via application-specific messages.
+We saw a simple example of this in our [generator example](#generating-elements-of-an-array).

+Similar patterns arise when chaining tasks together, where one computation is intended to be followed by another.
+Involving a scheduler in this situation creates difficulties for types (the communication patterns between the tasks is often private and the types of data are not known to a general purpose scheduler).

+A lexically-scoped design more directly/simply/efficiently supports these common horizonal control-transfer patterns than a dynamically-scoped design.

+#### Composing Components
+In applications where multiple _components_ are combined to form an application the risks of dynamic scoping may be unacceptable.
+By definition, components have a _shared nothing_ interface where the only permitted communications are those permitted by a common _interface language_.
+This includes prohibiting exceptions to cross component boundaries&mdash;unless via coercion&mdash;and switching between tasks.

+By requiring explicit fiber identifiers we make the task (sic) of implementing component boundaries more manageable when coroutining is involved.
+In fact, this is envisaged in the components design by using _streaming_ and _future_ metaphors to allow for this kind of control flow between components.

 ### What is the difference between first class continuations and fibers?
 A continuation is semantically a function that, when entered with a value, will finish an identified computation.
 In effect, continuations represent snapshots of computations.
 A first class continuation is reified; i.e., it becomes a first class value and can be stored in tables and other locations.